Internal HVAC Sealants – A Different Approach

 The simple reason is that the product is an oil-based formula, not polymer-based.

 Furthermore, as per the manufacturer, it doesn’t react to air or moisture.
+In fact, it’s inert and non-reactive.

-Does it work in every situation, no!
+Does it work in every situation?
+No!

 The leak needs to be small enough for it to work.